katholt/reddog-nf/README.md

     - this is a little messy tbh, hopefuly can do better
 * Need to check indexing here at bin/create\_coverage\_depth\_matrices.py#L62
 * MultiQC/FastQC seems to give wrong phred score for second isolate in read simulation run
-* Tests specifically for scripts
-    - not unit tests, just test against verified inputs-\>outputs
 * Add ingroup/outgroups test isolates to test spec
     - might be tricky as adding more later will have the stddev of the metric
     - nonetheless calculate and add both near pass/fail and clear pass/fail
-* I think read validation fails if format is correct but there are very short reads
-    - probably want to abort if reads are so short mapping is not useful
-    - accidentally gave nf reddog simulated reads with no sequence and it tried to run
 * Model memory usage and wall time ~ readsets file size
     - the is a strongly relationship (but other factors are important)
     - will generally provide very good of run time in read alignment, SNP calling